Recommendations

 Senior Film Conservator

-For those who were mesmerized by Birth of Jazz, a true Animation masterpiece from 1932, the quest for comparable cinema becomes a journey through the fringes of film history.
+For those who were mesmerized by Birth of Jazz, a true Short masterpiece from 1932, the quest for comparable cinema becomes a journey through the fringes of film history.
 Our curated selection of recommendations echoes the very essence of Birth of Jazz.

 The legacy of Birth of Jazz is built upon its ability to create a hauntingly beautiful cinematic landscape.